michaelspatrick/clustercheck/README.md

 It will also read the status variable "read_only" to determine whether the node is in Read Only mode.
 You can control the behavior of whether or not the system should tell the proxy if the node is available to take traffic or not by setting the variable, "clustercheck_available_if_readonly".
 It can be set with the following:

     SET GLOBAL clustercheck_available_if_readonly=1;

+You can also set availability if the node is in donor mode:

+    SET GLOBAL clustercheck_available_if_donor=1;

+### Maintenance Mode

+The plugin allows you to set the node unavailable for receiving traffic by setting the clustercheck_enabled status variable via a SET GLOBAL command;

+    SET GLOBAL clustercheck_enabled=1;

+This allows for putting a node in maintenance mode manually.
+This could be useful for performing upgrades, running backups, etc.  With the ability to do this via a SQL command, it is very easy to do.

 ### Testing the Plugin